prossouw79/arduino_projects/Arduino Serial LED Control/README.md

 This is the simplest interface - you plug in your keyboard and mouse into the USB ports on the Raspberry Pi, connect your monitor to the HDMI port and finally insert the SD card in the slot on the Raspberry Pi.
 You're good to go - power it on and you should boot into the interface.
 On first boot-up you will be presented with a wizard to guide you through the networking options including the WiFi setup.

 ### 1.2.2 Interfacing Option 2: Headless ###
 If you don't have access to a spare keyboard, mouse or monitor - you'll need to use this option.
 Even if you have access, headless access is usually more convenient once set up.
 It'll allow you to control your Raspberry Pi without the need for these peripherals but will require network access to be available as soon as the Raspberry Pi starts.
-With an Ethernet cable this is simple but setting it up using WiFi requires additional preparation before **before** inserting the SD card into the Raspberry Pi.
+With an Ethernet cable this is simple but setting it up using WiFi requires additional preparation **before** inserting the SD card into the Raspberry Pi.

 After the SD card has been written, it will have a **boot** partition.
 In the root of this partition create a file called `wpa_supplicant.conf`.
 Create the file with [VSCode](https://code.visualstudio.com/download) and paste this content in the file:
 ```bash